 Legendary coach Tatiana Tarasova, who was commentating for a Russian television network was impressed.
 “Oh, well done!
 What a blessing it is to be able to see this!
 This is men’s singles skating,” she told her viewers.
 “He has grown a lot in a way.
 He is very slim, but his body has changed little; it has become stronger.
 Before, he had an amazing talent that enabled him to do everything, but he lacked strength.”

 REIGNING IN SPAIN

-Following his performances at NHK, some wondered whether Hanyu had hit his peak.
+Following his performances at NHK Trophy, some wondered whether Hanyu had hit his peak.
 Others opined that it might be impossible for him to achieve those scores again.
 Hanyu proved them all wrong.
 He was not done.
 He had saved the best for last.
-His short program performance in Barcelona was a step above the one in Nagano, and, before the final note had died, the entire audience was on its feet.
+His short program performance at the 2015 Grand Prix Final in Barcelona was a step above the one in Nagano, and, before the final note had died, the entire audience was on its feet.
 For the second time in as many weeks, he had surpassed his own record score, this time earning 110.95 points.